Probing Hilbert space fragmentation and the block inverse participation ratio: Three probes of fragmentation breaking

 \section{Three probes of fragmentation breaking}

 In order to study the emergence and dissolution of the fragmented block structure numerically, we consider three different probes.
-Two of these probes, the statistics of level spacing and bipartite entanglement entropy, are standard indicators of thermal to non-thermal transitions.
+Two of these probes, the statistics of level-spacing and bipartite entanglement entropy, are standard indicators of thermal to nonthermal transitions.

-The concept of level spacing statistics has its origin in random-matrix theory and we expect the spectrum of a generic, thermal Hamiltonian to match the statistics of the Gaussian orthogonal ensemble.
+The concept of level-spacing statistics has its origin in random-matrix theory and we expect the spectrum of a generic real, symmetric Hamiltonian to match the statistics of the Gaussian orthogonal ensemble.
 On the other hand, conventionally integrable models should satisfy Poisson statistics.
 An emergent integrability such as in many-body localized systems also yields Poisson statistics.
-In the case of fragmentation, the particular value of the level spacing parameter may not be universal, hence we take any significant deviation from GOE as an indicator for the emerging block-diagonalization.
+In the case of fragmentation, the particular value of the level-spacing parameter may not be universal, hence we take any significant deviation from GOE as an indicator for the emerging block diagonalization.

 Real-space entanglement entropy of eigenstates is expected to satisfy a volume law for thermal systems, while many-body localization implies an area law.
 Fragmentation predicts a reduction in entanglement entropy relative to the thermal value due to the emergent constraints on the eigenstates.